 First, Be an Apologist

-It will also help to become prepared to answer specific questions relating to groups and individuals that contradict biblical Christianity.
-Read up on different world views, world religions, cults, and various questionable groups and teachers.
+Of course it would also help to become prepared to answer questions relating to specific groups and individuals whose teachings or beliefs contradict biblical Christianity.
+You can do this by reading up on different worldviews, world religions, cults, and various questionable groups and teachers.
 At first, you may wish to choose one that interests you and focus on it.
 Oftentimes what you learn from defending the truth of Christianity in one situation can be applied in others.
-In the old days we had to DRIVE to the bookstore a few towns over to learn about these things.
+In the old days we had to DRIVE to the Christian bookstore a few towns over to learn about these things.
 But today, you don’t have to.
 There is so much online.

 You don’t have to hold off raising apologists until you have achieved some level of “apologista” yourself.
 Start right away with what you do know.
 Below are some suggestions that can help shape your children into apologists.
-They can become just a normal part of being a Christian mom for the spiritual well-being of our children and for the glory of God.
+These efforts can become an everyday part of being a Christian mom for the spiritual well-being of our children and for the glory of God.

 2. Nurture within your children the ability to think for themselves and teach them how to find out the answers to questions they have.
 If someone had asked me what my biggest goals in homeschooling were, these would have been near the top of the list.
 These skills are important for many reasons in life and being able to give a defense for the hope that is in us is no exception.
 Children must learn how to think things through and how to find out what they do not know.
 In defending their faith, they’re going to need to be analytical, and they’re bound to come up against questions they don’t know the answers to.
 Teaching them how to find answers is a lot easier today than it was thirty years ago.
 Google and Siri see to that.
 Of course they still have to learn how to filter and process the results of any search.
 Teach them to ask for guidance from the Lord in their studies and to rely on Him for all their work.

 6. Review different beliefs with your children.
-Pick a topic you have been studying or already know about and discuss it with your children.
+Pick a topic, religious group, or teacher that you have been studying or already know about and discuss it with your children.
 These don’t have to be long conversations or have to happen every day.
-Just share some interesting facts and contrast various viewpoints and teachings with what the Bible says.
+Share some interesting facts and contrast various viewpoints and teachings with what the Bible says.
 Keep up with this practice through the years.
 Some of this information will sink in, and your children will get used to this type of work.
 They will, hopefully, come to see the value in it.

 7. Teach your children to be patient, respectful, and gentle in regards to other people and their beliefs.
 Set a good Christian example when talking about the Bible and the faith or viewpoints of others whether you are inside or outside of your home.
 If you are sarcastic in the privacy of your home when talking about a different faith system, that can rub off on your children.
 An apologist’s manner ought not be ungodly or offensive.
-We and our children should have gentleness and reverence (1 Peter 3:15) when talking about and with others.
+We and our children should behave with gentleness and reverence (1 Peter 3:15).
 To that point, it’s important that our children know that some people will not be sincere or reasonable and that it is wise to step away from conversations with them.
-This article discusses this more.
+Please see this article for more about this.

 8. Teach your children to examine beliefs, even their own, honestly and humbly.
 Being open minded when working with different beliefs is important.
 We don’t know everything and sometimes we need to adjust our views.
 Stubbornness and arrogance about our beliefs can keep us from making needed corrections.